 If you ever see an ingredient labeled as a “proprietary blend,” this is a sneaky way that supplement companies have of hiding ingredients.
 This is not good.
 You don’t know what’s in there and therefore don’t know exactly what you’re putting into your body.
 That’s never a good thing.

 Compliance, compliance, compliance.
 This is how a supplement company ensures quality.
 You will want to keep an eye out for supplements that are manufactured within the United States.

 If the company uses Food and Drug Administration-audited facilities for their manufacture, then that is even better.

-For your own information when you are making a decision as to which prostate supplement to get, you will want to see independent research endorsements from real doctors.
+For your own information, when you decide which prostate supplement to get, you want to see independent research endorsements from real doctors.